Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Research on acupuncture for psoriasis is limited.
 Still, studies have investigated the impact of acupuncture on common symptoms of psoriasis and psoriatic disease.

-A review of 29 studies comprising almost 18,000 people concluded that acupuncture was an effective chronic pain treatment, reducing pain by about half.
-Weekly acupuncture treatments for chronic pain are recommended until you start to reap the treatment benefits.
+In terms of research, a review of 29 studies comprising almost 18,000 people concluded that acupuncture was effective for treating chronic pain, reducing pain by about half.

 Acupuncture for Chronic Itchiness